Coving Installation Cost

 How Much Does Coving Installation Cost?

-The cost of installing coving depends on the type and style you choose such as coving for ceiling, victorian coving, or modern coving, as well as the size of the room, and the finish you want.
+The cost of installing coving depends on the type and style you choose — for example ceiling coving, Victorian-style coving, or a simpler modern profile — as well as the size of the room and the finish you want.

 For most homeowners, the price of fitting coving falls between £250 and £450 per standard room, with an average cost of around £340.